 While migraines are most commonly linked to physical issues in the mouth and jaw like Malocclusion or teeth grinding, there have also been cases linked to poor oral hygiene.
 Plaque and bacteria build-up in the mouth can lead to a breakdown of the enamel of the tooth, and cavities.
 When a cavity is deep and exposes the nerve, everyday actions like eating and drinking can trigger painful reactions.
 If the nerves are compromised, the message could be sent to nerves in different parts of the head leading to severe headaches or migraines, according to the University Of Southern California School Of Dentistry.
 In some cases removing the tooth will become necessary to heal the infection and cure the migraines; however dental implants can effectively replace your tooth and restore your smile.

 Though the above list paints a fairly bleak picture regarding oral hygiene and its effect on various systems within the body, avoiding these issues is a fairly straightforward process.

 Firstly it is important to establish if you have any issues regarding alignment, crowding or any other arrangement issues that could lead to unreachable areas in the mouth.
-A consultation with one of Orchard Scott’s Dentists will establish problem areas and solve your alignment problems with traditional braces or with the more modern Invisalign system.
+A consultation with one of Orchard Scott’s Dentists will establish problem areas and solve your alignment problems with the Invisalign system.
 Once your smile makeover has been completed, avoiding the above threats is as simple as following your standard oral care plan.